 It can be hard to predict trends.
 Consumers wants and needs are constantly changing, making it challenging to know what customers will gravitate towards.

 Cutting through the holiday clutter will be extremely difficult, especially if your graphics are more traditional.
 For example, Christmas can be tough because everyone uses red, green and gold.
-Thinking out of the box will help differentiate your brand on shelf
+Thinking out of the box will help differentiate your brand on shelf and online.

 Predicting demand.
 Yup, nobody wants to be left with green leprechauns staring at you on shelf after St. Patrick’s Day is over.
 Therefore, chose your messaging wisely so if the inventory is high, there may be another selling usage for the leftover stock.